asvd/helios-kernel/README.md

 - Download the Helios Kernel distribution [here](https://github.com/asvd/helios-kernel/releases/download/v0.9.5/helios-kernel-0.9.5.tar.gz) and unpack it somwhere.
-For nodejs you may also use npm to install Helios Kernel:
+For Node.js you may also use npm to install Helios Kernel:

 ```sh